-Languages Option | Exam Board: Edexcel | Syllabus Code: 4FR1

-IGCSE French is for pupils who already have at least one year of previous study of the language.
-We follow the Edexcel course (syllabus code: 4FR1).

-The course aims to develop an ability to use the French language for practical communication, as well as a strong grounding in the grammatical structures.
-It will enable pupils to acquire the skills required for further study of the language and also to develop an understanding of the culture and civilisation of Francophone countries.
+GERMAN IGCSE Languages Option | Exam Board: Edexcel | Syllabus Code: 4GN1 Overview German IGCSE is designed for pupils who have at least two years' previous study of the language.
+The course aims to develop the ability to use the German language for practical communication.
+It enables pupils to acquire the skills required for further study of the language and also to develop an understanding of the culture and civilisation of German speaking countries.
 The course concentrates on authentic situations to allow pupils to practise the four different skills (reading, writing, listening and speaking) and covers topics such as home and family, holidays, school and future plans, trips abroad and daily life.
-At the end of Year 11, pupils will be assessed in all four skills.
+Assessment The exam consists of three external assessments.